CubePilot/cubepilot-docs/herelink/oem-image-setup.md

 * Create a folder inside oem image called `etc` using command `sudo mkdir oem/etc`
 * Copy file using command `sudo cp system-control.telepathy-air.conf oem/etc/`
 * Continue to unmount the image and flashing into the unit as described in above steps.

+#### Example App Change

+* In the following example we override the installed QGroundcontrol App.
+* A new OEM app can be installed under /oem/app/&lt;AppName&gt;/&lt;AppName&gt;.apk
+* For installing your custom version of QGroundcontrol, ensure that you started with [https://github.com/cubepilot/qgroundcontrol-herelink](https://github.com/cubepilot/qgroundcontrol-herelink) as your base.
+* After building the project, create a folder `QgroundControl`
+* Copy .apk file `cp -r build-qgroundcontrol-Android_for_armeabi_v7a_Clang_Qt_5_11_0_for_Android_armv72_fd6ff4-Debug/android-build/build/outputs/apk/android-build-debug.apk QGroundControl/QGroundControl.apk`
+* Also create a lib directory `QGroundControl/lib`
+* Copy libraries `cp -r build-qgroundcontrol-Android_for_armeabi_v7a_Clang_Qt_5_11_0_for_Android_armv72_fd6ff4-Debug/android-build/libs/armeabi-v7a/ QGroundControl/lib/arm/`
+* Finally move QgroundControl directory to oem image `sudo cp -r QGroundControl oem/app/QGroundControl`
+* Do ensure you have already created app directory inside oem image if not already done `sudo mkdir oem/app`
+* Continue to unmount the image and flashing into the unit as described in above steps.